kelstho/cosmologue/README.md

 # Cosmologue
-This application allows users to view a feed of NASA news, a photo of the day + description, upcoming cosmic events (both as a list and in calendar form), and personalized astrological information.
+We created this app as a way for people to stay in touch with nature and the cosmic forces that are constantly at work in our lives.
+Cosmologue allows users to view a feed of NASA news, a photo of the day + description, upcoming cosmic events (both as a list and in calendar form), and personalized astrological information.
 A user can create a profile where they choose a user name, a password, and provide their astrological sign.
 The user can then log in to their profile page, which will allow them to view information that is updated on a daily basis about their horoscope.

 ## Home
 ![Home Page](/client/src/assets/images/home.png?raw=true)